 Member banks

-If you have further questions about CODI, or deposit insurance please do not hesitate to send them to CODI@resbank.co.za.
+Kindly direct any further questions about CODI or deposit insurance to CODI@resbank.co.za.